-In the relation between a man and a woman it is exactly the same relation as between the two halves of the magnet.
-They are originally a cut of one circle, and then one is turned over and forced to repel the other.
+42 Here Eugene seems to be alluding to Plato's 'Symposium' where Aristiphanes is given as describing human love as the result of them being two halves of the one being.
+For our original nature contained three sexes -the male and female as of the present, originally a cut of one circle, and then one is turned over and forced to repel the other.
 And they are continuously trying to find out which way up they are at any given moment, because polarity - that is the attraction to the north of the south - is the law of their relation.